pi-base/data/spaces/S000133/README.md

 Note that {{mathse:4834226}} shows furthermore that the corresponding construction for any $\mathbb R^n$ (for $n>0$) results in a space homeomorphic to this one.

+In any case, note that every point of the space besides a single "particular point" 0 (the origin of $\mathbb R^n$) is isolated.